-- (1) An owner or operator of any unit(s) shall have the option of complying with either the pound per million Btu or parts per million emission limits specified in paragraphs (c)(1), (c)($\frac{32}{2}$), and (c)($\frac{43}{2}$). - (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during start-up, shutdown, or under breakdown conditions.
+- (1) An owner or operator of any unit(s) shall have the option of complying with either the pound per million Btu or parts per million emission limits specified in paragraphs (c)(1), (c)(2), and (c)(3). - (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during start-up, shutdown, or under breakdown conditions.
 Start-up and shutdown intervals shall not last longer than is necessary to reach stable conditions.
-Compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty30 days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) An owner or operator of a unit that installs, replaces, or modifies air pollution control equipment with ammonia emissions in the exhaust that is subject to the an ammonia emission limit in a South Coast AQMD permit specified in paragraph (c)(2) shall: - (A) Conduct quarterly a source test to demonstrate compliance with the ammonia emission limit, according to the procedures in District Source Test Method 207.1 for Determination of Ammonia Emissions from Stationary Sources, during the first 12 months of unit operation and thereafter, except that source tests may be conducted annually within 12 months thereafter when four consecutive quarterly source tests demonstrate compliance with the ammonia emission limit.
-If an annual test is failed, four consecutive quarterly source tests must demonstrate compliance with the ammonia emissions limits prior to resuming annual source tests; or - (B) Utilize an ammonia Continuous Emissions Monitoring System (CEMS) certified under an approved South Coast AQMD protocol to demonstrate compliance with the ammonia emission limit. - (4) Compliance with the NOx and CO emission requirements of paragraphs (c)(1), (c)(32), and (c)(43) and the stack-gas oxygen concentration requirement in of-subparagraph (c)(54)(A) shall be determined using a

-DistrictSouth Coast AQMD approved contractor under the Laboratory Approval Program according to the following procedures:
+Compliance determination as specified in paragraph (d)(6) shall be

+- conducted at least 250 operating hours, or at least 30 days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) An owner or operator that installs, replaces, or modifies air pollution control equipment with ammonia emissions in the exhaust that is subject to an ammonia emission limit in a South Coast AOMD permit shall: - (A) Conduct quarterly a source test to demonstrate compliance with the ammonia emission limit, according to the procedures in District Source Test Method 207.1 for Determination of Ammonia Emissions from Stationary Sources, during the first 12 months of unit operation and thereafter, except that source tests may be conducted annually within 12 months thereafter when four consecutive quarterly source tests demonstrate compliance with the ammonia emission limit.
+If an annual test is failed, four consecutive quarterly source tests must demonstrate compliance with the ammonia emissions limits prior to resuming annual source tests; or - (B) Utilize an ammonia Continuous Emissions Monitoring System (CEMS) certified under an approved South Coast AQMD protocol to demonstrate compliance with the ammonia emission limit. - (4) Compliance with the NOx and CO emission requirements of paragraphs (c)(1), (c)(2), and (c)(3) and the stack-gas oxygen concentration requirement in subparagraph (c)(4)(A) shall be determined using a South Coast AQMD approved contractor under the Laboratory Approval Program according to the following procedures: - (A) South Coast AQMD Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or - (B) South Coast AQMD Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and South Coast AQMD Source Test Method 10.1 Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency (U.S. EPA) Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural

-- (A) DistrictSouth Coast AQMD Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or - (B) DistrictSouth Coast AQMD Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and DistrictSouth Coast AQMD Source Test Method 10.1 Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency (U.S. EPA) Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) aAny other test method determined to be alternative and approved before the test in writing by the Executive Officers of the DistrictSouth Coast AQMD and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection AgencyU.S.
-EPA, Region IX; or - (F) $-\frac{aA}{c}$ continuous in-stack nitrogen oxide monitor or equivalent verification system as specified in paragraph (c)(65). - Records of all source tests shall be made available to DistrictSouth Coast AQMD personnel upon request.
-Emissions determined to exceed any limits established by this rule through the use of any of the above-referenced test methods shall constitute a violation of this rule. - (5) For any owner or operator who chooses the pound per million Btu of heat input compliance option of paragraph (c)(1), (c)($\frac{32}{2}$), or (c)($\frac{43}{2}$), NO $\underline{x}{\underline{x}}$ emissions in pounds per million Btu of heat input shall be calculated using procedures in 40 CFR Part 60, Appendix A, Method 19, Sections 2 and 3 and CO emissions in pounds per million Btu of heat input shall be calculated according to the Protocol for the Periodic Monitoring of Nitrogen Oxides, Carbon Monoxide, and Oxygen from Units Subject to South Coast Air Quality Management District AQMD Rules 1146 and 1146.1.
+- Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) Any other test method determined to be alternative and approved before the test in writing by the Executive Officer of the South Coast AQMD and the California Air Resources Board and the Regional Administrator of the U.S. EPA, Region IX; or - (F) A continuous in-stack nitrogen oxide monitor or equivalent verification system as specified in paragraph (c)(5).

+Records of all source tests shall be made available to South Coast AQMD personnel upon request.
+Emissions determined to exceed any limits established by this rule through the use of any of the above-referenced test methods shall constitute a violation of this rule.